Parents' guide to 30 hours of free childcare

 - is disabled or incapacitated based on specific benefits.

 Eligibility is based on income earned, not hours worked.
-If a parent works for less than 16 hours, but in that time, earns more than the equivalent of 16 hours per week at national living wage (or minimum wage for under 25s), they will still be eligible.
+If a parent works for fewer than 16 hours, but in that time, earns more than the equivalent of 16 hours per week at national living wage (or minimum wage for under 25s), they will still be eligible.

-All 3 and 4 year olds and eligible 2 year olds will remain entitled to 15 hours of early education per week during term time, regardless of the employment status of their parent(s).
+All 3 and 4 year olds and eligible 2 year olds will remain entitled to 15-hours of early education per week during term time, regardless of the employment status of their parent(s).

 Check if you are eligible

-Use the Childcare Choices website to check if you are eligible for 30 hours of free childcare.
+Use the Childcare Choices website to check if you are eligible for 30-hours of free childcare.

 This sets out all current and upcoming childcare offers and support available to parents, including: